-Date-Specific Course Calendar will be issued at the beginning of week 2 of class.
-Generally, however, the calendar will follow the progression below in Rouzer's text.
+Generally, the calendar will follow the progression below in Rouzer's text.
 For Mid-Term and Final Exam dates, times, and locations, see Times & Locations, above.
+Note that the passages Rouzer chooses get longer and longer, there are about 30 vocabulary items for each and every chapter, and about 40 explanatory notes per chapter as well (grammar and culture).